 (A stretch of Sugar Creek near the “Shades of Death” had been a favorite fishing spot of Hoosier literary giant General Lew Wallace, author of Ben-Hur.
 Wallace lived in nearby Crawfordsville.)

-In fact, a quick search through news articles digitized by Hoosier State Chronicles turns up plenty of strange-sounding clips, like these: “This train also available for Shades of Death and Montezuma…” “The Odd Fellows of Indiana will hold a picnic at the Shades of Death…” “Miss Anna Moore will go to the Shades of Death this week to spend the summer…”
+In fact, a quick search through news articles digitized by Hoosier State Chronicles turns up plenty of strange mentions, like these: “This train also available for Shades of Death and Montezuma…” “The Odd Fellows of Indiana will hold a picnic at the Shades of Death…” “Miss Anna Moore will go to the Shades of Death this week to spend the summer…”

 What was the origin of this old Indiana place name?

-Montgomery County historian Theodore Gronert, in Sugar Creek Saga (1959), thought it came from the pioneers’ morbid associations with danger (Indians and animals) lurking in the shades.
+In his Sugar Creek Saga (1959), Montgomery County historian Theodore Gronert thought it came from the pioneers’ morbid associations with danger (Native Americans and animals) lurking in the shades.
 Few settlers, in fact, came to this part of the county.
 Yet one of those who did settle in the vicinity, an Irishman named Alexander Weir, reportedly chose the area because of its wild beauty.
 Weir was said to have named the spot on Sugar Creek where he lived “Balhinch” after his native village in Ireland, which this rugged place supposedly reminded him of.

 Others speculate that the name “Shades of Death” actually comes from a lost Native American name for the canyons along the creek.
 Miami and Shawnee bands are thought to have lived in this area just before European settlement.

 Probably nothing at all is known about Moses Rush except that one night in 1836, according to his wife’s court testimony, he came back to their cabin drunk and threatened to kill her.
 Fortunately, Rush decided to take a nap first.
 Fearing for her life, his battered wife took an axe and split his skull open — then went to a neighbor and reported her crime.
 The trial was short.
 The judge and jury were sympathetic.
-Moses Rush’s widow was acquitted and possibly even congratulated for ridding Montgomery County of a desperado and a brute.
+Moses Rush’s widow was acquitted and possibly even congratulated for ridding Montgomery County of him.

 According to Virginia Banta Sharp’s History of Waveland, “The husband’s body was buried near the house where he had lived and on a tree by the grave was cut the letters, Moses Rush, 1836.
 For many years the words could be seen and much later, a party of picknickers unearthed the remains and found the skull with a 3-inch deep cut in it.”